 NOTE 5

-Anything that can present its own content without involving a user agent, such as a self playing book, is not a document but is software.
+Anything that can present its own content without involving a user agent, such as a self-playing book, is not a document but is software.

 NOTE 6

 A single document may be composed of multiple files such as the video content, closed caption text, etc. This fact is not usually apparent to the end-user consuming the document / content.